austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 Developers would subclass the `UITableViewDataSource` class and override the `numberOfRows()` method to return however many rows they wanted, and then assign to their table view's `dataSource` property an instance of this custom subclass.
 Later, the table view would  query the subclass by calling the `numberOfRows()` method and getting the number of rows it should display.

-This solution seems great, but it forces our developers to make their data source objects subclasses of our `UITableViewDataSource` class.
-This seems excessively restrictive, especially since the table view only really cares that it has a `numberOfRows()` method to call on its `dataSource`.
+This solution works fine, but it forces our developers to make their data source objects subclasses of our `UITableViewDataSource` class.
+This might be too restrictive, especially since the table view only really cares that it has a `numberOfRows()` method to call on its `dataSource`.

 A better option would be to ditch our class and instead create a `UITableViewDataSource` *protocol* instead.
 This protocol would declare the `numberOfRows()` method.
 Then, our developers would be able to create any type of data source object, be it a class or struct, and declare that their data source conforms to our `UITableViewDataSource` protocol.
 Finally, they'd implement the `numberOfRows()` method in their data source object.
 Everything else would work the same way: